Baked Gnocchi with Sausage

 Serving Suggestions

-I know we all love a complete meal in one pot, but if you’re up for it, there are plenty of ways you can bulk your meal up even more.
+I know we all love a complete meal in one pot, but if you’re up for it, there are plenty of ways you can fill out your meal up even more.

 More One-Pot Meals You’ll Love